trohit/ik/systemdesign/cloud/AWS/README.md

        - diff types of Targets | Next Hops:
          - Internet Gateway
          - Egress Only Internet Gateway
+           - by default each VM gets pvt IPv4 and IPv6 addr
+           - If a route exists in the VM to reach the internet, anyone knowng the VM IPv6 addr can reach it from outside
+           - So AWS created the Egress Only Internet Gateway (Egress-Only IGW) that does not allow incoming reqs from outside
          - NAT Gateway
          - Outpost Local Gateway
          - Transit Gateway